Data Products¶

 Product Information¶

-| Key | Required | Supported | Description |
+| Key | Required | Mapped | Description |

 |---|---|---|---|

 inputPorts | No | Yes | List of objects describing an input port.
-You need at least one as a data product needs to get data somewhere. |
+You need at least one, as a data product needs to get data somewhere. |

 inputPorts.name | Yes | Yes | When specifying an input port, it is mapped to a data process in the Intelligence platform. |